 The following experts have contributed to this training in the past:

-Ronald MacLean-Abaroas is a former Bolivian politician and leading international expert in decentralization, devolution of government powers to local citizens, and anti-corruption strategies.
+Ronald MacLean-Abaroas is a former Bolivian politician and leading international expert in decentralisation, devolution of government powers to local citizens, and anti-corruption strategies.
 He was the first democratically elected mayor of La Paz in 1985, and was reelected four times until 1997.
 He ran for President of Bolivia in 2002, before joining the World Bank as the Lead Public Sector Management Specialist on Governance, Decentralization, and Poverty Reduction.

 Henk Bruning is an international expert in Leadership, HR, Governance and Integrity.
 Henk has headed the integrity programme of the municipality of Amsterdam, where he introduced dilemma trainings, updated the code of conduct and procurement procedure, and was responsible for corruption risk analysis.
 He has used this experience to support governments around the world in establishing effective integrity programmes and has authored the book “To be honest: Finding Inspiration and Integrity in Public Service and Business”.